MrUb3r/TempSmithing/README.md

 First one adds temporary smithing templates to loot tables, so that you can loot them right now.
 Second part are functions that run every 5 game ticks, to look for those fake smithing templates and replace them with normal smithing templae.

+# How to download?
+Just click [HERE](https://github.com/MrUb3r/TempSmithing/releases/download/TempSmithing/TempSmithingV1.zip) - this is will tak you to the latest version of the pack

 # How to install? *Instruction for Windows*
 Unzip pack file - inside there are two folders, called TempSmithingDatapack and TempSmithingResourcePack